top of page

 13. Will the electric shock that is given by the ICD hurt?

-The electric shock will hurt if one is conscious.
+The electric shock will momentarily hurt if one is conscious.
+A dull ache and post-traumatic stress may sometimes follow this.
 However, when one has an abnormal electric current that is life-threatening, he usually loses consciousness.
 So, he does not feel the shock.
-In addition, the ICD is programmed to try anti-tachycardia pacing [ATP] first and it will shock only if ATP failed.
+In addition, the ICD is programmed to try anti-tachycardia pacing [ATP] first and it will shock only if ATP fails.

 14. Can the ICD also work as a pacemaker?